SeriousSeri/Critical-Role-Podcast-Downloader/README.md

-    The first 19 Episodes are pulled via https://critrole.com/podcast/campaign-2-ep1-ep51-mighty-nein-podcast/ from C2E20 on they're fetched over the simplecast RSS Feed https://feeds.simplecast.com/LXz4Q9rJ since critrole.com is inconsistent with their Podcast implementation.
+    The first 19 Episodes are pulled via https://critrole.com/podcast/campaign-2-ep1-ep51-mighty-nein-podcast/ from C2E20 on they're fetched over the simplecast RSS Feed https://feeds.simplecast.com/LXz4Q9rJ since critrole.com is inconsistent with their Podcast implementation and Episodes up to E20 are not available from the feed...
 3. **Campaign 3: Bells Hells**

     Also fetched via simplecast RSS.